 Ryndak holds a Liberal Arts degree from Triton College, a BA in Philosophy from Quincy University.
 Rob has also done graduate study in Franciscan Spirituality from St. Bonaventure University and Masters of Divinity course work at the Catholic Theological Union in Chicago.
 His Master of Music in Jazz Pedagogy is from Northwestern University.

 In addition to composing and performing, Rob has taught at the college level and currently teaches classical and jazz piano, percussion, jazz improvisation, and music theory privately through his studio.
-Rob makes his home in the Chicago area with his wife and daughters.
+Rob makes his home in Carmel Indiana.